 Jim Denley

-Born in the Illawarra, south of Sydney in 1957, Jim Denley has been active in experimental and improvised sound since the late 1970s.
+Born in the Illawarra, Dharawal Country south of Sydney in 1957, Jim has been active with experimental and improvised musicking since the 1970s.
+The audio from his recent PhD research can be accessed here.
+Bloomsbury will be publishing his PhD research as the book, Towards ecological musicking: As Weather Improvisation.

 His photo of spiderwebs after rain is from the Budawang Mountains.
 The audio, Monolith Ravine he recorded in the Monolith Valley, Budawangs, Yuin Nation.
 He’s made work there or about the Budawangs for over 20 years